-Praying for the Mission, Teachers, Administration, and Board of Oak Grove Classical Academy.
-This can be done from afar, or you can join our weekly gathering on campus.

-- Cooperate fully with the educational policies, purposes, and distinctives of Oak Grove, doing your best to make Christian education effective in the lives of each of your children, that they may love and serve the Lord Jesus all of their lives. - Support the school financially, in addition to tuition payments, as the Lord gives the opportunity and means.
-Please contact the Headmaster regarding this. - Assume volunteer duties and responsibilities for Oak Grove as opportunities arise and as God provides the strength and time.
+- Praying for the Mission, Teachers, Administration, and Board of Oak Grove Classical Academy.
+This can be done from afar, or you can join our weekly gathering on campus. - Cooperate fully with the educational policies, purposes, and distinctives of Oak Grove, doing your best to make Christian education effective in the lives of each of your children, that they may love and serve the Lord Jesus all of their lives. - Support the school financially, in addition to tuition payments, as the Lord gives the opportunity and means.
+Please contact the Headmaster or Director of Advancement regarding this. \ - Assume volunteer duties and responsibilities for Oak Grove as opportunities arise and as God provides the strength and time.
 Please contact the Dean of Families regarding this. - Resolve matters of dispute with the person or persons involved.
 Do not gossip or criticize the school before children and follow the Bible's instruction on settling matters of dispute contained in Matthew 18 and summarized, concerning Oak Grove, in the Grievance Policy (below). - Seek the advancement of Oak Grove in all areas- spiritually, academically, and physically. - Become aware of and support the policies of the school. - Reject gossip and any unbecoming talk of the school or its members.

-Financial Support
+\Financial Support

 Oak Grove is a 501(c)(3), non-profit organization.
 Donations are accepted any time, including at year's end.
 Receipts will be provided by our Comptroller.
-Contact the Headmaster or follow instructions on our online giving portal here.